haskus/packages/doc/manual/src/stdlib/binary.typ

 === Unions

 An union provides several ways to access the same buffer of memory.
-To use them with `haskus-binary`, you need to give the list of available representations in a type as follows:
+To use them with `haskus-base`, you need to give the list of available representations in a type as follows:

 ```haskell